Orest-Divintari/insomnia/README.md

 ## Commands

-> You don't have to install anything to run Composer, Artisan and NPM commands.These commands are executed using docker containers and are destroyed after the execution.
+> You don't have to install anything to run Composer, Artisan and NPM commands.
+These commands are executed using docker containers and are destroyed after the execution.

 | Command                                          | Description                           |
 | ------------------------------------------------ | ------------------------------------- |